jennego/dressage/README.md

 Before next deployment
 - make radio current/not current/all filters work
 - make filter by year work
-- add new arena slide out to page (and toggle)
+- add new arena slide out to page (and toggle) - done!

 ****